HigherOrderCO/Bend/GUIDE.md

   return my_list
 ```

-Eh - that's terrible.
-Let's give it a syntax sugar:
+Obviously - that's terrible.
+So, you can write just instead:

 ```python
 def main: